upserve/aerosol/README.md

 Aerosol
 =======

-Aerosol is a gem made to ease the pain of deploying.
-For this gem to be useful, quite a few assumptions are made about your stack:
+Aerosol eases the pain of deploying to EC2.

-- You are using `ActiveRecord` if you're deploying a Rails project
+It deploys fresh instances every time.
-- You use AWS
+Aerosol uses auto scaling groups to orchestrate the startup of your application and gracefully shutdowns down the old.

 Getting Started
 ---------------